FEBRUARY: City & East London College, Islington

-LEE: I was a bit drunk and wound up about something and he was winding me up, so I just jumped across and had a go at him.
+LEE: I was a bit drunk and wound up about something else and he was winding me up even more, so I just jumped across and had a go at him.
 He was a really big bloke, real meaty, and he grabbed me by the neck.

 CHRIS: Because Garry was so strong he just held Thommo at arm’s length; he could have held him there all day if he wanted to.
 In the end Thommo wriggled free and legged it.
 But it meant we needed a new drummer – again.